 Provides services designed to combat problems associated with poverty and to seek elimination or reduction of the conditions of poverty.

-Provides monthly food distribution to the elderly, working poor, and low-income families and individuals.
-Intentionally addresses the nutritional need of clients through the agency’s WellnessWorks program.
+The Whitesville/Pettus Food Pantry provides a monthly food distribution to the elderly, working poor, and low-income families and individuals.
+The program addresses the nutritional needs of participants through the WellnessWorks program.

 Provides comprehensive therapeutic services (physical, speech, occupational, music therapy and autism services) to children with special needs.
 The children that CTC serves have insufficient income and/or insurance coverage for their condition.
 Children will become more independent as a result of the services they receive.